Anshan: History

 Anshan became a formal administrative region under the Northeastern People's Government (later renamed as the Northeastern Administration Commission) in November 1949.

 Anshan is reported to have served as a base for Soviet MIG fighter aircraft and pilots during the Korean War (1950–1953) in air combat operations against US/UN forces.

 In 1954, Indian Prime Minister Jawaharlal Nehru visited Anshan.

-On March 12, 1953, the city became a municipality under the Central Government's direct administration.
+On 12 March 1953, the city became a municipality under the Central Government's direct administration.
 Haicheng County and Xiuyan County were subordinated to Liaodong Province.
 Tai'an County was subordinated to Liaoxi Province.
-On August 22, 1954, the central government decided that Anshan should be administered by Liaoning Province.
+On 22 August 1954, the central government decided that Anshan should be administered by Liaoning Province.

 During the Cultural Revolution, on 17 August 1967, the CCP's central authorities issued the Resolution on the Anshan Question which criticized the CCP Angang Committee and the CCP Anshan City Committee members as capitalist roaders.
 Three days later, the Anshan City Military Control Committee was established by the People's Liberation Army with Zhang Feng and Chen Shaokun as the Committee directors.
 The Committee implemented military control over both Angang and Anshan.
 On 20 March 1968, the city's Revolutionary Committee was created.

 The State Council confirmed that Anshan should be in charge of Xiuyan County and Haicheng City in 1985.

 The furnaces of the steel plant were changed in the 1980s to designs which blow oxygen in from the front.
 This increased the production and also reduced pollution.
 In the 1990s, they were additionally altered to blow oxygen in from the top as well.
 This further increases production and reduces pollution.
 In December 2000, all three production lines of Anshan Iron and Steel Company switched from mould-casting to continuous casting.
 This new technology has significantly reduced the dust and other pollution in the city.
 The new plant equipment is also much less labour-intensive.
 This has meant a reduction in the workforce has caused an unemployment problem in the city.
 A new drive to market Anshan as a tourist destination is hoped to help bolster the city's economy.

 Geography

-Sited north of the Liao River plains, Anshan has wide flat lands in the west and central regions that develop into hilly and mountainous terrain on the southeastern fringes, which is bounded by the Qian Mountains and contains the famous Qianshan National Park.
+Located north of the Liao River plains, Anshan has wide flat lands in the west and central regions that develop into hilly and mountainous terrain on the southeastern fringes, which is bounded by the Qian Mountains and contains the famous Qianshan National Park.
 The region is rich in minerals including iron ore, coal, magnesite, talcum and jade.
 The plains of western Anshan have large flat fertile fields ideal for agriculture, with 24480 ha of arable land accounting for 26.4% of its total land area.
 One such agricultural product that Anshan has become renowned for is the Nanguo pears (南果梨, Pyrus ussuriensis c.v.
 Nanguo), nicknamed the "king of pears".
 Anshan was used as a travel post with motels during the Ming Dynasty (明朝) for travellers who passed by on work duty.